 The Kernel-based Virtual Machine (KVM) is a Linux hypervisor that supports full virtualization.
-When you install KVM on Linux, your Linux distribution is transformed into a Type-1 hypervisor (bare-metal), allowing you to run virtual machines at near-host machine speeds.
+When you install KVM on Linux, your Linux distribution is transformed into a Type-1 hypervisor, allowing you to run virtual machines at near-host machine speeds.

-In this article, I’ll show you how to properly install KVM on Linux distributions such as Fedora, Rocky, Ubuntu, and Debian Linux.
+In this article, I'll show you how to properly install KVM on Linux distributions such as Fedora, Rocky, Ubuntu, Debian, and Arch Linux.

 Table of Contents